 As we grow older, our mental functions decline.
 This can make us more at risk for different psychological disorders.
 Because of that, home health care in California provides extensive support for their wards who have these.

-But you will also play a vital role in helping your elderly loved ones deal with their condition.
+But you will also play a vital role in helping your elderly loved ones deal with these common mental disorders.
 Here is how you can manage their condition at home and guide them to a more comfortable life.

 The Most Common Mental Disorders Affecting Seniors